oppia/oppia-web-developer-docs/Schemas.md

 * Optional keys:

   * `choices`: A list of possible values.
 The data must exactly match one of the choices.
   * `validators`: A list of dictionaries, each of which has a sole key `id` that maps to the name of a validation function.
 The validation functions are defined as static methods of `schema_utils._Validators`.
-To conform to the schema, data must pass all validators.
+To conform to the schema, data must pass all validators provided in the schema.
   * `ui_config`: A dictionary of configuration parameters for how the data should be displayed.
 Note that this key only applies when the schema data is being displayed as a form.
 The dictionary may contain any of the following keys:

     * `rows`: Only allowed for type `unicode`.
 If specified, the value must be a positive integer.
 If this value is omitted, the unicode field is displayed as a regular `<input>` field.
 Otherwise, it is displayed as a textarea with the given number of rows.